IUD Insertion and Removal in Boston, MA

 A follow up appointment may be scheduled after the procedure to be sure the IUD is still in place.
-Your OBYGN will show you how to check that the IUD is still in the correct position and tell you how often you should check the placement.
+Your OBYGN at About Women by Women will show you how to check that the IUD is still in the correct position and tell you how often you should check the placement.

 A copper IUD prevents fertilization by making the uterus and Fallopian tubes produce fluid containing copper that is toxic to sperm.

 Paragard is the only copper IUD, and it can prevent pregnancy for up to 10 years.
 It works by interfering with sperm movement, egg fertilization, and may prevent implantation.
 Paragard is hormone free and can be used whether or not you have had a child.

 A hormonal IUD prevents fertilization by making the mucus in the cervix thick and sticky so sperm can’t get through to the uterus, as well as keeping the lining of the uterus too thin for a fertilized egg to implant.